-A new presidential team has been confirmed for the International Powered Access Federation (IPAF), with Brad Boehler of Skyjack being elected to the role at the organization’s AGM in Dubai, UAE, on 6 March 2019.
+A new presidential team has been confirmed for the International Powered Access Federation (IPAF), with Brad Boehler of Skyjack being elected to the role at the organisation’s AGM in Dubai, UAE, on 6 March 2019.

 Other changes to the IPAF Presidential team saw Norty Turner of United Rentals elected as IPAF Deputy President and Karin Nars of Dinolift confirmed as Vice President.
 Nick Selley of AFI-Uplift completed his full two-year term as President by handing the chain of office to Brad Boehler at the AGM, assuming the ex officio role of Immediate Past President.
-Meanwhile, Andy Studdert of Cramo, the 2015-2017 IPAF President, maintains his seat on the IPAF Board as a Director.
+Meanwhile Andy Studdert of Cramo, the 2015-2017 IPAF President, maintains his seat on the IPAF Board as a Director.
 Tim Whiteman continues in his role as CEO and Managing Director of IPAF.

-In his inaugural address, Brad Boehler said: “I would like to thank our outgoing President, Nick Selley, for his tireless dedication to the Federation and his tenure in which he progressed the agendas of ensuring we remain relevant to the industry through ensuring that young people entering our industry have a future, that we seek out opportunities to collaborate with government agencies and other organizations around the globe to further access safety, and that we continue to investigate new digital ways in which we can reach more operators in the future.
+In his inaugural address, Brad Boehler said: “I would like to thank our outgoing President, Nick Selley, for his tireless dedication to the Federation and his tenure in which he progressed the agendas of ensuring we remain relevant to the industry through ensuring that young people entering our industry have a future, that we seek out opportunities to collaborate with government agencies and other organisations around the globe to further access safety, and that we continue to investigate new digital ways in which we can reach more operators in the future.

 “About a decade and a half ago, I began my IPAF journey as an OEM Product Safety Manager, new to the industry, looking to find a way to ensure that everyone who used our equipment was appropriately trained.
 My original analysis of injuries on MEWPs, very much pointed to the fact that, although powered access is a very safe method of achieving tasks at height, the vast majority of incidents that occur could be prevented by educating operators and site managers more effectively.